Which of the following best defines psychology as a scientific di... | Study Prep in Pearson+

 1

-Step 3: Differentiate psychology from related fields: it is not limited to diagnosing and treating mental illness (which is clinical psychology), nor is it the study of societies and cultures (which is sociology or anthropology).
+Step 3: Differentiate psychology from other sciences by noting that it does not primarily study the physical structure of the body (which is anatomy) or chemical reactions in the brain alone (which is more related to neurochemistry).

-Step 4: Note that psychology uses empirical research methods, including experiments, observations, and measurements, to understand how behavior and mental processes work.
+Step 4: Also distinguish psychology from disciplines like history, which study past events and their societal impacts, rather than individual or group behavior and mental functions.

-Step 5: Conclude that the best definition of psychology as a scientific discipline is 'the scientific study of behavior and mental processes' because it captures both the scope and the method of psychology.
+Step 5: Conclude that the best definition of psychology as a scientific discipline is 'the study of behavior and mental processes' because it encompasses both observable actions and internal cognitive activities.

 Watch next